 When we substituted cheaper generic and store brands for

-about one-sixth of the items in our price-shopping market basket, the total
+about one-sixth of the items in our price-shopping market basket at Stop &

 For the items that could be compared based on unit prices (price per pound,

-for example), membership warehouse stores offered dramatic savings.
+for example), membership warehouse stores offered king-sized savings.

-Costco, for example, beat Shaw’s by a whopping 36 percent.
+Sam’s Club, for example, beat Shaw’s by about 31 percent.

-Compared to Shaw’s, the savings were about 35 percent at Sam’s Club and about
+And compared to Shaw’s, the savings were about 29 percent at Costco and 28

-store, we looked at potential savings of shopping at both a
+warehouse store, we looked at the potential savings of shopping at both a

-warehouse store and a supermarket, assuming you would purchase the lowest cost
+warehouse store and a supermarket, assuming you would purchase the lowest-cost

 size available at either place.
 We found, for example, that by including Costco

-on your shopping schedule along with Shaw’s, you could save about 16 percent compared with
+on your shopping schedule along with Stop & Shop, you could save about 13

 percent compared with shopping at Stop & Shop alone.